sohyunwriter/LangChain-OpenTutorial/docs/15-Agent/06-Agentic-RAG.md

 **[Note]**
 - `langchain-opentutorial` is a package that provides a set of easy-to-use environment setup, useful functions and utilities for tutorials.
-- You can checkout the [`langchain-opentutorial`](https://github.com/LangChain-OpenTutorial/langchain-opentutorial-pypi) for more details.
+- You can check out the [`langchain-opentutorial`](https://github.com/LangChain-OpenTutorial/langchain-opentutorial-pypi) for more details.

 ```python
 %%capture --no-stderr